Author: Dr. Paschotta

 We do not go into mathematical details, but rather try to create an intuitive understanding of the operation principles – often by demonstrating certain effects with numerically simulated example cases.
 The simulation and design software RP Fiber Power of RP Photonics is an excellent tool for such purposes and has been extensively used for this tutorial.

 Here, we focus on active fibers, containing some laser-active dopant(s).
 For the basics of fibers, please look at our tutorial on passive fiber optics.
-Also, we intend to publish a tutorial on fiber lasers soon.

 The probably most important application of fiber amplifiers is in optical fiber communications, i.e., data transmission through optical fibers.
 In long-haul transmission systems, one needs to periodically recover the optical power of signals, e.g. every 50 km of fiber.
 Also, there are amplifiers used to boost the output of a low-power laser diode generating a signal, particularly before splitting a signal into many fibers (e.g., in cable TV = CATV).
 Sometimes, amplifiers are used before a receiver to obtain a better signal-to-noise ratio in photodetection.
 Totally different applications are in high-power laser systems, where fiber amplifiers boost laser radiation to enormous power levels – often for continuous-wave sources, but also for short and ultrashort pulse sources.
 This tutorial covers the foundations for all such applications.